-Legally Adopted Appropriated Budgets:
+Legally Adopted Appropriated Budgets

 - Prior to August 1, the Mayor submits to the Town Council a proposed operating budget for the fiscal year commencing the following October 1.
-The operating budget includes proposed expenditures and the means of financing them. - Public hearings are held to obtain taxpayer comments. - Prior to October 1, the budget is legally enacted through the passage of an ordinance. - The Mayor is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total expenditures of any fund must be approved by the Town Council. - The budget for the general fund is adopted on a basis consistent with GAAP.
+The operating budget includes proposed expenditures and the means of financing them. - Public hearings are held to obtain taxpayer comments. - Prior to October 1, the budget is legally enacted through the passage of an ordinance. - The budget for the general fund is adopted on a basis consistent with GAAP.